paulieguk/LDW-JUN22/Content/Instructions-001.md

-# 001 - Welcome to the Lab Developer Workshop - Month YYYY
+# 001 - Welcome to the Lab Developer Workshop - June 2022
-## Workshop Title
+## Azure Cloud Slice Deep Dive

 ### Before you start